clemcrafts/trumid/README.md

 It's a way to optimize latency and throughput for data so write and read are handled by different DB instances.

-### d.
-Scalable API with Horizontal Scaling and Caching
+#### 8. Scalable API with Horizontal Scaling and Caching
 The API layer is designed for scalability, employing horizontal scaling to accommodate varying loads seamlessly.
 By adding more instances as demand increases, the system ensures consistent performance under different conditions.
 Additionally, strategic use of caching minimizes direct hits to the database for frequently requested data, further enhancing the API's responsiveness and reducing latency.

-## 2. Reliability and data quality Improvements
+## c.
+Reliability and Data Quality Improvements

-### a.
-Disaster Recovery and Seamless Deployment Capabilities
+#### 1. Disaster Recovery and Seamless Deployment Capabilities
 The application incorporates a disaster recovery strategy, ensuring continuity of service and data integrity in the event of system failures.
 Coupled with methodologies for no-downtime deployments, this approach not only enhances system reliability but also maintains uninterrupted access for users, critical for real-time weather forecasting services.

-### b.
-Comprehensive Testing via Lower Environments
+#### 2. Comprehensive Testing via Lower Environments
 The introduction of lower environments (such as Development, Testing, and Staging) facilitates thorough testing and validation processes before any production release.
 This structured approach allows for the identification and resolution of issues in a controlled manner, significantly reducing the risk of introducing bugs or performance issues to the live environment.
 As a result, the overall reliability of the application is greatly improved, ensuring that updates enhance rather than compromise the user experience.

-### c.
-Robust Data Validation with Avro Schema and Dead Letter Queue Mechanism
+#### 3. Robust Data Validation with Avro Schema and Dead Letter Queue Mechanism
 Utilizing Avro schema for data validation introduces a high level of data quality assurance by enforcing data structure and type conformity.
 This mechanism ensures that only correctly formatted data flows through the processing pipeline, reducing errors and inconsistencies.
 Furthermore, the implementation of a dead letter queue captures and isolates problematic data for further analysis and correction, preventing minor issues from escalating into major disruptions.

 <img src="https://i.ibb.co/Tbph6m1/Screenshot-2024-03-09-at-19-07-39.png" width="400" alt="Latency" style="display: block; margin-left: auto; margin-right: auto;">